-15 Subcontracting
+Subcontracting

-May a shipbuilder subcontract part or all of the contract and, if so, will this have a bearing on the builder's liability towards the buyer?
+15 May a shipbuilder subcontract part or all of the contract and, if so, will this have a bearing on the builder's liability towards the buyer?
 Is there a custom to include a maker's list of major suppliers and subcontractors in the contract?

-Subject to the terms of the shipbuilding contract, the builder may subcontract part or all of the contract works (design, construction of the hull or the superstructure, assembly, outfitting, etc) to third parties.
+Subject to the terms of the shipbuilding contract, the builder may subcontract part or all of the contract works to third parties.